bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 </distribution>
 ```

 The arguments determine the model to be used, and link the two parameters in the model, `growthRate` and `popSize`, to our definitions of them elsewhere in the XML.
 We can see that at present, the model uses a single growth rate for the full duration of the coalescent process.
 Instead of using this model, we are going to use a variation on it which is available in the package **feast**.
-This model is described as a `CompoundPopulationModel`, and allows multiple intervals to be defined over the course of our coalescent process, each of which can have their own growth rate.
+This model is described as a `CompoundPopulationModel`, and allows multiple intervals to be defined over the course of our coalescent process, each of which can have their own population model.
 This will enable us to estimate a different diversification rate for each of our four time intervals of interest.
 The basic parameterisation of the model, as described on the [feast Github page](https://github.com/tgvaughan/feast), is as follows:

 ```xml
 <populationModel spec="CompoundPopulationModel">